Does a Police Officer Know if You Have a Radar Detector?

 Luckily most states legalized radar detectors, but only for private cars, not commercial cars.
 But states like Virginia or the District of Columbia have made it illegal for civilians to own a radar detector.

 These devices are solely meant for law enforcement.
 But whether detectors are legal or illegal, police officers can tell if you have a radar detector or not.
 Given below are some ways they can find out:

 When you're driving right past a police car, they won't really get a good look at your facial expressions or your reactions.
 But they will get signs from the way you're driving.

-And you could turn your radar detector off right before you're about to drive past the police.
+And you could turn your best radar detector off right before you're about to drive past the police.
 But experienced police won’t need to get signals from your radar detector to make you pull over.
 They can visually detect erratic or nervous driving and know which car has a radar detector tucked away somewhere.

 The easiest way for you to get targeted is by speeding when you're driving nervously.
 Once the police’s speed gun goes off, they’ll have you pull over, and you don’t have a choice other than to hit the brakes.

 If you are guilty of having a radar detector in your car, you will most likely be going at a speed that allows you to stop quickly after the speed detector gives an alert.
 And since you're slowing down before the speed detector gives information on your car, the police will already know by instinct that you're guilty.

 These police officers have the experience of visually calculating the speed of a suspicious car before you get detected by the speed gun.